0minutes/FugU/README.md

 - [`./backend/Lexer.ts`](./backend/Lexer.ts) - Contains the lexer implementation.
 - [`./backend/shared.ts`](./backend/shared.ts) - Defines all the used Types Functions Enums etc etc.
 - [`./backend/Parser.ts`](./backend/Parser.ts) - Houses the parser code, currently a work in progress.
+- - [`./backend/ConstantFolding.ts`](./backend/ConstantFolding.ts) - Contains the implementation of the Constantfolding (Something I've been experimenting on) Very early version
 - [`./backend/StackGenerator.ts`](./backend/StackGenerator.ts) - Contains the bytecode generator code
 - Additional files for the Interpreter will be added as the project progresses.